alexander-scott/Enhanced-Trigger-Box/README.md

 #### OnAwake()

 OnAwake() is an optional function that you can override.
-This function is called either when the game first starts or when the Enhanced Trigger Box gets initalised.
+This function is called when the game first starts or when the Enhanced Trigger Box gets initalised.
 You can place whatever you want in here and it will be executed when the game starts or when the Enhanced Trigger Box gets initalised.
 The most common uses will be for caching components or objects or getting updated values.